Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Why should I create external backups?
 Isn't the cloud secure?

-data loss occurs, for example when using WebDAV or VFS.
-Our system uses various
+for example when using WebDAV or VFS.
+Our system uses various protection mechanisms

 Why are Collabora and OnlyOffice used instead of Microsoft Office 365?